suzaku-io/diode/doc/usage/Handlers.md

 also a `baseHandler` that handles any action that was not handled by the `actionHandler`, ensuring we don't get a runtime `MatchError`.

 You may define your action handlers within your application `Circuit` singleton object as anonymous classes, or use external classes.
 The former is simpler to implement while the latter is better for independent testing.
-In out simple examples the handlers are always defined within the `AppModel` object.
+In our examples the handlers are always defined using both strategies.

 ## Learn by Example